nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 *   Ad impression and click tracking (works also with `<iframe>` Javascript ads like Google AdSense)
 *   External tracking via Google Analytics or Piwik
 *   A/B testing
-*   Sticky ad positions with optional close button (left, top, right, bottom)
+*   Sticky ad positions with optional close button
+*   Sticky sidebar ads (stick to the screen or to the content)
+*   Sticky ad trigger (page scroll in % or px, HTML element visible)
+*   Sticky ad animations (fade, slide, turn, flip, zoom)
 *   Scheduling with fallback option
 *   Ad blocking detection - ad replacement, content protection
 *   Ad blocking statistics